gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

 Dark mode
 ~~~~~~~~~

-To customise resource for dark mode add them to resource folders containing the ``-night`` resource qualifier.
+To customize resource for dark mode add them to resource folders containing the ``-night`` resource qualifier.

 Migrate to the new UI
 ---------------------